rsjones94/stream-analysis-programs/README.md

 surveyStretch.R	- uses user-designated points to stretch or compress stream profiles to reduce year-to-year profile length deviation due to changes in real or assumed thalweg path.
 Points designated are assumed to be immovable, e.g., rock and log structures

-xsReduction.xlsx - Uses as stochastic algorithm to reduce the number of shots in a cross section for the purposes of fitting the shots onto a chart
+xsReduction.xlsx - Uses a simple stochastic algorithm to reduce the number of shots in a cross section for the purposes of fitting the shots onto a chart